 One tip that helped me was practicing using individual buttons and combinations to get a feel for the new layout.
 This process allowed me to develop muscle memory and improve my execution over time.

+Another important aspect to consider during the transition is adjusting my grip.
 Transitioning from using an analog stick with my thumb to a joystick controlled primarily by my wrist required patience and practice.
-It’s crucial to experiment with different grips to find the one that works best for me.

 Tips and Tricks